Domestic Violence Shelter

 Provides education and referral to pregnant and/or parenting incarcerated young women about issues related to pregnancy and parenting; support young mother's efforts to establish and maintain positive involvment with their children's lives and learning, the lives of siblings they parent, and with the family members and caregivers who care for the children while the women are incarcerated.
 The program works with mothers to increase their knowledge of and access to community resources.

-The Persimmon Project is designed to assist women who are victims of domestic violence manage their personal finances, identify their interests and skills, and find employment.
+YES is designed to assist women who are victims of domestic violence manage their personal finances, identify their interests and skills, and find employment.
 As a part of the program, women will be assisted with financial planning, time management, and goal setting.
 Preparation for job interviews and providing professional clothing will help job seekers make a positive first impression.

 For more information contact Andrea at ext 131!